yohasebe/monadic-chat/docs/basic-apps.md

 ![Voice Chat app icon](../assets/icons/voice-chat.png ':size=40')

-This application allows you to chat using voice, utilizing OpenAI's Whisper API and the browser's speech synthesis API.
-The initial prompt is the same as the Chat app.
+This application allows you to chat using voice, utilizing OpenAI's Whisper voice recognition API and the browser's speech synthesis API.
+The initial prompt is basically the same as the Chat app.
 A web browser that supports the Text to Speech API, such as Google Chrome or Microsoft Edge, is required.

 <details>
 <summary>voice_chat_app.rb</summary>